 We went to Killarney National Park, a great place to start if you want to see the expansive and scenic land.

 are: the magnificent Ross Castle on the shore of Lough Leane (one of the lakes of Killarney).
 The castle was built by O’Donoghue Mór in the 15th century.
 The Castle came into the hands of the Brownes who became the Earls of Kenmare and owned an extensive portion of the lands that are now part of Killarney National Park.
 Tours of the castle are available for €5 per adult (price in March 2019).
 No videos or photographs are allowed inside the castle.

-A stroll or tea at Muckross House, a Victorian mansion where Queen Victoria spent three nights in 1861.
+Go for a stroll or tea at Muckross House, a Victorian mansion where Queen Victoria spent three nights in 1861.
 Adjacent to Muckross House is a fascinating open-air folk museum that covers Irish Farm life from the 1920s to the 1950s.

 While driving through Kenmare, stop at The Meeting of Waters where The Upper lake, Middle Lake (also known as Muckross Lake) and Lower Lake (Lough Leane) converge.

 Second stop: Sneem

 The drive to Sneem was filled with a scenic mountainous chunk of Killarney National Park (great views at Molly’s Gap).
 We arrived in the picturesque village of Sneem and went through a serene walkway down the banks of the Sneem river is the location for The Garden of the Senses.
 The gardens, while small, are awash with flowers and trees, a picnic and barbecue area.
 We bought a cone of ice cream and enjoyed it while we sat in the Sculpture Park.

 Third stop: Waterville